 I want to bridge gaps between different fields of ecology to build a more integrative ecological science that can (i) delineate the processes that rules biodiversity responses to environment changes at or across different spatial and temporal scales, (ii) generate empirically falsifiable predictions for biodiversity dynamics under global changes and (iii) provide guidances and better conceptual foundation for applied conservation biology.

-I want to understand how historical, anthropogenic and biotic processes can shape past and contemporary biodiversity dynamics.
+I focus on ecoinformatic approaches to explore long-term and large spatial-scale patterns and processes.
+My aim is to understand how historical, anthropogenic and biotic processes can shape past and contemporary biodiversity dynamics.
 I currently focus on investigating disequilibrium dynamics in community responses to climate change.

 Global change is a unique opportunity to study a broad scale and ongoing changes in environment.
 It gives the chance to test hypothesis in theoretical ecology, and apply direct results in biodiversity conservation.
 While the impact of such changes on biological diversity is now well documented, disentangling the evolutionary, ecological and physiological processes involved remains challenging.
-My aim, as a researcher in ecology, is to understand in what extent biotic interactions, niche theory and evolutionary history are able to explain the diversity patterns and their dynamics.
+My overall aim, as a researcher in ecology, is to understand the mechanisms of response induced by global change on biodiversity.